kamilburda/genderbench/genderbench/probes/discrimination_tamkin/README.md

 The model is asked to make yes-or-no decisions in various high-stakes scenarios (e.g., whether a person should get a loan or a job offer).
 We analyze the outcomes across different genders.

 - **Harms:**
-  - *Outcome disparity:* Some genders might get worse outcomes out of the decision making process.
+  - `max_diff`: Outcome disparity.
+Difference in success rates between genders when the model makes decisions in high-stakes scenarios.
 - **Use case:** Decision-making
 - **Genders:** Non-binary
 - **Gender definition:** Gender name, Pronoun